AnantharamanLab/METABOLIC/README.md

 sh run_to_setup.sh
 ```
 **Notice**: The last three lines in "run_to_setup.sh" were used to download "METABOLIC_test_files.tgz" from google drive.
 It requires gdown. gdown can be simply installed by calling "pip install gdown".
 Please also refer to **[gdown](https://github.com/wkentaro/gdown)**.

+#### <a name="docker_and_singularity_container_install"></a> Docker or Singularity container Installation:

+Mr. Tin Ho has initiated a project to help intalling METABOLIC in Docker or Singularity container.
+Here is the link **[https://github.com/tin6150/metabolic](https://github.com/tin6150/metabolic)**.

+**Notice**:  There can be discrepancies between his version of METABOLIC and our version due to upgrading from time to time.

+#### <a name="making_conda_environment"></a> Making conda environment:

+Dr. Daan Speth has opened an issue teaching how to successfully install conda environment for METABOLIC-G/-C. Here is the link **[https://github.com/AnantharamanLab/METABOLIC/issues/27](https://github.com/AnantharamanLab/METABOLIC/issues/27)**.

+**Notice**:  According to Dr. Michal Strejcek, conda has issues with Perl; and if you are using R 4.x, some small changes need to be done in the script.
+Here is the link to his solutions to these issues **[https://github.com/AnantharamanLab/METABOLIC/issues/41](https://github.com/AnantharamanLab/METABOLIC/issues/41)**.

 ## <a name="running_metabolic"></a> Running METABOLIC: